Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Additives – sorbitol, mannitol, maltitol, xylitol, polydextrose, and isomalt

 High fodmap foods can worsen IBS symptoms by drawing water into the bowel, which in turn can cause diarrhea.
-By reducing the intake of high fodmap foods and following a low fodmap diet, diarrhea can be reduced.
+You can reduce diarrhea by reducing the intake of high fodmap foods and following a low fodmap diet,

 Following a low fodmap diet for SIBO can help to reduce symptoms associated with both SIBO and IBS.
-A low fodmap diet should be used in conjunction with a SIBO protocol that addresses the various underlying causes of SIBO.
+A low fodmap diet for SIBO needs to be used in conjunction with a SIBO protocol that addresses the various underlying causes of SIBO.

 It is also crucial to eventually bring fodmaps back into the diet when symptoms ease to prevent healthy bacteria loss in the colon.
 Fodmaps are prebiotics for our probiotic gut bacteria as well.
 In the long term, fiber is essential for gut health.